BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 Gets shot.
 Hospital.
 Bucky getting married.
 Mall.
 - In this chapter, I would try to avoid the jump forward in time.
 Instead, I would have him pass out after being shot and then wake up after treatment.
 You can add world building for the hospital and then have him meet Bucky.
 ### Chapter 5
 Visits Kornerstone looking for players.
+Fight.
+- Good chapter but there are a few places where you need to add in a little more description to help control the pace.
+### Chapter 6
+Gets death threat.
+Makes a deal.
+Spaceship appears.
-- In this
+- Go